exa18/shell-scripting/linux/bash/README.md

 - SH_MSX :: sets working directory for **m**
 - SH_JPGRE :: sets default % of resize for **jpgre**
 - SH_SPIN :: sets spin sequence for progress **jpgre** and **psd2jpg**

+### Unbundled

+Contains full and prettified some scripts of above aliases.

 ### Convert and problem with cache
 > Source from [HERE](https://stackoverflow.com/questions/31407010/cache-resources-exhausted-imagemagick#62512452)